mikestratton/laravel/README.md

 2. In your views folder, create a .php file and name it contact.blade.php
 3. In your routes.php file, add the following code:
 Route::get('/contact', 'PostsController@contact');

+## Blade
+Blade is a simple and powerful templating system for laravel.
+Example:
+To echo the variable $myvar, you would use: {{$myvar)

+### Blade Master Template
+Default file name: views/layout/app.blade.php

+Learn more about laravel blade engine: https://laravel.com/docs/5.2/blade

 References: https://www.udemy.com/php-with-laravel-for-beginners-become-a-master-in-laravel